lagoproject/DMP/index.md

 DMPs are living documents that will be amended, improved and detailed along the project timeline.
 Therefore, DMPs should have a clear version number and include a timetable for updates.
-The DMPs should have been defined according to the template of the [DMP Online tool](https://dmponline.dcc.ac.uk/), but they could derive into structured documents, as long as maintaining their unity.
+The DMPs should have been defined according to the template of the [DMP Online tool](https://dmponline.dcc.ac.uk/), but they could derive into structured documents, as long as they maintain their unity.